- Submit an updated Certification of Finances.

 |Academic Year||2018-2019||2019-2020 (Estimated)||2021-2022 (Estimated)|

 *Note: Total expenses for 2018-19 are based on full tuition & average room and meal charges (personal choice can change these expenses).
-Additionally, the amount needed to be certified includes student-controlled expenses such as: books and supplies ($1,500), personal expenses ($1,700) and transportation ($1,000) for each year.
+Additionally, the amount needed to be certified includes student-controlled expenses such as: books and supplies ($1,300), personal expenses ($1,700) and transportation ($1,500) for each year.
 These costs vary according to each student.
 Please go to Cost & Fees for more details.

 Delays in processing your I-20 may occur because of the following issues: